vtian72/portfolio/README.md

 <u>Goal</u>

 The objective is to assess the ability of generative AI models to emulate William Shakespeare's unique writing style accurately.
-This entails comparing the performance of different models using a range of metrics designed to measure stylistic accuracy, including BLEU, Rouge-N, Cosine Similarity, Jaccard Similarity, and PINC Score.
+This entails comparing the performance of different models using a range of metrics designed to measure stylistic accuracy, including BLEU, Rouge-N, Cosine Similarity, Jaccard Similarity, and PINC Score (refer to report for more detail).

 <u>Finetuning</u>